 - Dr. Dan Belliveau – Faculty of Health Sciences

-- Dr. Peter Ferguson – Faculty of Social Sciences
+- Dr. Peter Ferguson – Faculty of Social Science

 Appointment of Teaching Fellows

-- Teaching Fellows receive up to a 40% secondment from their Department/Faculty to the TSC for a three-year term, starting May 1, 2014.
+- Teaching Fellows receive up to a 40% secondment from their Department/Faculty to the TSC for a three-year term, potentially starting May 1, 2017.
 Only one Teaching Fellowship will be awarded per Faculty.

-- Teaching Fellows will propose a research project or teaching innovation project on the theme of technology-enabled learning.
+- Teaching Fellows will propose a research project or teaching innovation project on one of the following themes: technology-enabled learning, curriculum innovation and experiential learning, international education and global learning, or interdisciplinary learning.

 - Teaching Fellows are eligible for up to $10,000 funding per year for three years to conduct their scholarly project related to teaching and to support professional development activities within their Faculties.
 Monies may be used, for example, to fund graduate student research assistants, to support professional development activities within their home Faculty, or to present projects at national or international teaching conferences.